What is Eucalyptus?

 - Head lice

 Again for any of these, you can turn to eucalyptus radiata.
-Lemon-scented can help with some of the issues and well.
+Lemon-scented can help with some of the issues as well.
 If you are out of those, blue gum will work, but it will be strong, and the warnings should be heeded.

 Eucalyptus and tea tree oil are excellent choices to blend together for their skin-healing attributes.